uuuzbf/bf1942-patches/drop-flag-on-objects.md

 The patch adds an extra call to `ObjectManager::intersectLine()`.
 This function does line tests on world objects, so it can be used to test if there is any object between where the player dropped the flag and the terrain below. `intersectLine` can also accept an `ObjectPredicator`, this is used to discard certain objects from the search.
 An `ExplosionPredicator` is used (nothing to do with explosions, its just used in the explosion code too) which skips `BFSoldier`s, can test if some object flags are set and can skip an additional object.
 The additional object will be the player's current vehicle, so the flag won't get stuck in it.

+To check if the resulting position is under water, `PatchTerrain::getWaterLevel()` is called, and the result is compared to the calculated height.
+If the height is below the water level the water level is used as height instead.

 Patch bytes for `bf1942_lnxded.dynamic`:
 ```c
 // terrain_height is in st(0)